 Battery too cold or too hot

-The e-tron GT limits charging speed when the battery is below about 15C or above 40C.
+The e-tron GT limits charging speed when the battery is below approximately 15C or above roughly 40C.
 The car has a standard heat pump and supports preconditioning through the MMI navigation.
 If you route to a fast charger, the car warms the battery on the way.
 This is critical for hitting peak speeds.

 State of charge above 80%